stefan22/indiRact/README.md

 ```
-   //without component state, you would need to manually call render method
+   //without component state, you would need to manually call render method like this:

    const onDoSomething() => {
       some.options = [];